 Revenues from Pratt & Whitney's international operations, including U.S. exports, were 51 percent and 54 percent of total Pratt & Whitney segment revenues in 2009 and 2008, respectively.
-At December 31, 2009, Pratt & Whitney's business backlog was \$22,614 million, including \$4,577 million of U.S. government-funded contracts and subcontracts, as compared to \$25,982 million and \$5,892 million, respectively, at December 31, 2009, approximately \$7,113 million is expected to be realized as sales in 2010.
+At December 31, 2009, Pratt & Whitney's business backlog was \$22,614 million, including \$4,577 million of U.S. government-funded contracts and subcontracts, as compared to \$25,982 million and \$5,892 million, respectively, at December 31, 2008.
+Of the total Pratt & Whitney backlog at December 31, 2009, approximately \$7,113 million is expected to be realized as sales in 2010.
 Pratt & Whitney's backlog includes certain contracts for which actual costs may ultimately exceed total revenues from these contracts.
 See Note 1 to the Consolidated Financial Statements in our 2009 Annual Report for a description of our accounting for long-term contracts.